CoderLine/alphaTab/.github/ISSUE_TEMPLATE/question.md

 Thanks for contributing to alphaTab.
 Before entering a question request please check following points

+- IMPORTANT: Do not simply delete the whole template and submit without providing the details asked for!
+Issues not following the template will be closed without being worked on.
+Please try to be precise and provide all details that help to work on the issue.
 - Check the examples and documentation at https://docs.alphatab.net/ if it might already answer your question.
 - Check if somebody already asked the question here on GitHub.